 Secondly, once you know where you may need mobility help, research and engage third-party MMS providers to see how they can help.
-Compare their technology platforms, their approach to MMS, and their overall value proposition, including their ability to provide satisfaction and savings guarantees.
+Compare their technology platforms, their approach to MMS, and their overall value proposition, including their ability to provide savings guarantees.

 If you’d like to consider Tellennium in your TEM vendor comparisons, contact us to schedule a brief demo of our solution.

 Managed mobility services (MMS) are a comprehensive suite of services provided by third-party expense management providers to manage a company’s mobile devices and related services.
 MMS includes procurement, deployment, management, and support for mobile devices such as smartphones, tablets, laptops, and other wireless-enabled devices.
 Most telecom/technology expense management (TEM) providers offer managed mobility services in

 In today’s world, mid to large enterprises that rely on legacy TEM strategies, tactics, and technology will experience missed savings opportunities, lack of visibility, and reliance on platforms and vendors that can’t deliver all that is now vital for the enterprise.
 This next generation of enterprise expense management is referred to as the Management of